chouteau/TasksOnTime/README.md

 # TasksOnTime (3.0.5)
-Simply enqueue (with delay) or schedule any c# task as you want and monitor it

-**TasksOnTime** require only .Net 4.5 (minimum) no other dependance

-**TasksOnTime** can be used in service , console, website or wpf/winforms applications

-**TasksOnTime** only use standard *ThreadPool*
+**TasksOnTime** require only .Net 4.5 (minimum) no other dependance **TasksOnTime** can be used in service , console, website or wpf/winforms applications **TasksOnTime** only use standard *ThreadPool*

 ## Where can I get it ?